General Robot Building Questions | The Big Picture

 Tracks or Wheels?

-Everyone thinks tracks are cool, they are, but it comes with a price.
+Everyone thinks tracks are cool.
+They are, but they come with a price.

-- But they also offer a lot of difficulties:
+But they also offer a lot of challenges:

 If you are ready to move forward with a tracked robot